jzeimen/PuzzleSolver/README.md

 ./build.sh
 ```

 The result will be an executable called PuzzleSolver.
-Run it with the `--help` option and the usage information will be written to the console.
+Run it without any arguments or the `--help` option and the usage information will be written to the console.

 ## Source-level debugging
 The default compiler optimizations can make it difficult to use source-level debugging.
 To disable optimizatons, execute the following command.
 PuzzleSolver will run noticably slower afterwards.